Pedestrian & Skate Devices

-UC Irvine Transportation and Distribution Services is committed to providing a safe environment for everyone as you make your way about campus - whether you choose to drive, bike or walk.
+UCI Transportation and Distribution Services is committed to providing a safe environment for everyone as you make your way about campus - whether you choose to drive, bike, or walk.

-Be Alert.
+Be alert.
 Walk defensively and be ready for unexpected events.
-Don't count on other path users always paying attention.
+Don't count on other path users to always pay attention.
 Cyclists use bells and vocal cues, so make sure you can hear approaching traffic by removing your headphones.

-Be Predictable.
-Acknowledge others, and try to use eye contact and other body language to communicate your presence to other path users.
+Be predictable.
+Acknowledge others, and try to use eye contact and body language to communicate your presence to other path users.
 Check for bikes before crossing paths.
-Any movement a pedestrian makes that a bicyclist isnt expecting could be dangerous.
+Any movement a pedestrian makes that a bicyclist isn't expecting could be dangerous

-Be Careful in Parking Lots.
+Be careful in parking lots.
 Watch out for parked cars that may suddenly back out of a space.
-Avoid walking in the middle of drive aisles.
+Avoid walking in the middle of the drive aisles.

 Stay in your lane.
 Ride in designated bike lanes when traveling around campus and through Ring Road.
 Be aware of pedestrians crossing through Aldrich Park.